cafekora/cafekora.github.io/pages/learn/notation.md

         <p>Opening notes of Bani Le - showing strings</p>
 </div>

 One can also use a form of tablature.
 Harald Lorenz's Jaliya software uses its own form of tablature.
-Other musicians have generated a simple spreadsheet to show which strings are played and it's relatively easy
+Another method is to create a simple spreadsheet to show which strings are played.
+Each "beat" can be sub-divided into 4 (or 8) pulses and a number used to show which string is played, which finger or thumb is played with and the length and timing of the note.
+Even here, there is no standard convention on note numbering.
+Some people simply count from 1 to 10 (or 11) from the player upwards.
+Some prefer to count from the musician upwards for the thumb and from the kora downwards for notes played with the index finger.

 <div class="row t60">
         <img src="{{ site.urlimg }}BaniTabWeb.jpg" alt="Bani Kumbengo Tablature">